triestpa/Guttenberg-Search/README.md

 Now, let's link this function to an API endpoint.

-Add the following to `server.js`, below the first `/search` endpoint.
+Add the following to `server.js`, below the original `/search` endpoint.

 ```javascript
 /**